updated June 2020

 Let’s take a look at how you might use automated rules to duplicate your best performing historical ad sets for use in brand new campaigns.

-You could do this with one rule, but if you’re a bit of a organisational freak (we’re not naming any names) then you might want to do this with two, so you can keep track of which ad sets are being duplicated.
+You can do this with one rule, but if you’re super organized you might prefer to do this with two so you can keep track of which ad sets are being duplicated.

-In this rule, we’re telling TrustAds what metrics to use to find our best performing ad sets, then to tag these ad sets with the tag ‘OLD-WINNER’ so we can easily find them and duplicate only these using our second rule.
+In this rule, we’re telling TrustAds what metrics to use to find our best performing ad sets.
+These ad sets are then tagged with ‘OLD-WINNER’ (you can use any tag name you want) so we can easily find them and duplicate only these ad sets, using our second rule.

-In this example, we’re considering any archived ad sets that have, in their lifetime:
+For the above example, we have considered any archived ad sets that have, in their lifetime:

 - Passed Facebook’s recommended number of impressions and spent more than £20 (so we know we’re duplicating ad sets that ran for a decent period of time to deliver stable results)

 - Delivered a Return on Ad Spend (ROAS) of 4 or more